 By April 2013, Medium had grown to a 30 people team.
-In the same month, on 17th April, Medium made its first acquisition – a longform science and technology journalism website which began its journey with help from 2,566 backers that donated $140,201 through Kickstarter, one of whom was Evan Williams.
+In the same month, on the 17th of April, Medium made its first acquisition — a long-form science and technology journalism website that began its journey with help from 2,566 backers that donated $140,201 through Kickstarter, one of whom was Evan Williams.

-What was unclear at the time was how exactly Matter fit into Medium’s overall scheme of things and the post acquisition statements of the two Matter co-founders didn’t help much either.
+What was unclear at the time was how exactly Matter fit into Medium’s overall scheme of things, and the post-acquisition statements of the two co-founders of Matter didn’t help much either.

-Matter ended up having a topsy-turvy journey at Medium, which we will look into going ahead.
+Matter ended up having a topsy-turvy journey at Medium, which we will look into ahead.

-The first instance of Medium facing the conundrum of choosing whether it was a platform or a publisher occurred while Medium was still operating as invite-only, when a writer shared a blog on Medium (Deleted Later) claiming that her Google Searches were being tracked by the government; which turned out not to be the case.
+The first instance of Medium facing the conundrum of choosing whether it was a platform or a publisher occurred while Medium was still operating as invite-only, when a writer shared a blog on Medium (Deleted Later) claiming that the government was tracking her Google Searches; which turned out not to be the case.

 By October 2013, Medium was no longer invite-only.
-The platform, as per Medium’s confirmation, had opened up to everyone.
+As per Medium’s confirmation, the platform had opened up to everyone.